Two Part Silicone Mold Putty for Miniatures:

 Safe Handling of Two Part Silicone Mold Putty:

 Provided you are not allergic to silicones, silicone mold putty is safe for use and does not give off toxic fumes.
-If you intend to use it for a food purpose, make sure you obtain and use a food safe putty.
+If you intend to use it for a food purpose, make sure you obtain and use a food safe putty and use it only for food purposes.

 How to Use Silicone Mold Putty: